moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 using a declarative syntax in the [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/) file.

-The exact syntax for defining these permissions is yet to be determined, but the goal of this stage is to enable the specification of different permissions for different jobs within the same pipeline.
+The exact syntax for defining these permissions is yet to be determined, but the goal of this stage is to provide a way to restrict the permissions available to different jobs within the same pipeline.
+Currently, the default behavior is to grant each job full access to all the permissions available to the user bound to the job.
+This step will reduce the access from the full set of permissions available to the user down to the permissions specified in the YAML configuration.

 Below are examples of what the syntax could look like:

+**Example 1: Custom Ability Name Encoding**

 ```yaml
 permissions: